 Be proactive about preventing heart disease by following these tips:

 - Get your cholesterol checked: You should begin checking your cholesterol at age 25 once every five years for people at low risk and more frequently for people with cardiovascular risk factors.

 - Stay within a healthy weight range: Additional body fat greatly increases your risk of high blood pressure and high cholesterol.

-- Stop smoking.
-Smoking and tobacco products of any kind significantly increase your risk of heart disease.
-The good news is your risk of developing heart disease immediately decreases when you stop smoking!
+- Stop smoking: Smoking and tobacco products of any kind significantly increase your risk of heart disease, and your risk of developing heart disease immediately decreases when you stop smoking.

 - Be active: Exercise for 30 minutes a day, five days a week.

-- Increase your intake of fruits and vegetables and decrease your intake of saturated and trans fats.
+- Eat healthy: Increase your intake of fruits and vegetables and decrease your intake of saturated and trans fats.

 Cancer is scary.
 There’s no getting around it.
 Men and women alike delay their regular visit to the doctor for fear of a cancer diagnosis.
 However, cancer is often preventable through screenings and lifestyle adjustments.